-Not all our clients know that there are several different ways to develop and bring your product to market.
-In a lot of cases, there are already similar products.
-If the manufacturer is Asian, they are often happy to produce a similar version for you.
-We created this article to give insight into the different ways you can develop (electronic) products and the advantages and disadvantages of each of these methods.
-At SLIMDESIGN, we support our clients in all the different options.
-It depends on their requirements, volume, and budget which suits them the best.
+Not all our clients know that there are several different ways to develop your product and bring it to market.
+In the majority of cases, there are already similar products on the market.
+If the manufacturer is located in Asia, they are often happy to produce a similar version for you.
+We created this article to give insights into the different ways you can develop (electronic) products and the advantages and disadvantages of each of these methods.
+At SLIMDESIGN, we support our clients regardless of the route they choose to take.
+The most suitable option depends on their requirements, volume, and budget.

 1. Maker Platform: Very low volume (up to 20)